JSDoc/TSDoc conventions for @fuzdev packages.

 */@paramFormat: @param name - description

-- Capitalization and trailing periods follow normal English.
-Both fragment-style (@param foo - the value to clamp) and sentence-style (@param foo - The value to clamp.) are accepted; pick one and stay consistent within a file.
-Acronyms (CSS, HTML, URL) and proper names (Zod, Fisher-Yates) stay capitalized regardless.
+@param foo - the value to clamp) and sentence-style (@param foo - The value to clamp.) are accepted; pick one per file.
+Acronyms (CSS, HTML, URL) and proper names (Zod, Fisher-Yates) stay capitalized regardless./**

 * Parses a semantic version string.